TheRoniOne/Cleaner.jl/docs/src/man/table_exploring.md

 ## Am I seeing double?

-Tables can usualy have values in a column or columns that are supposed to be unique, but often are not.
+Tables can usually have values in a column or columns that are supposed to be unique, but often are not.
 Primary keys from a table in a database are the most common example of this cases.

 For when you want to find out what values (or combinations) are being duplicated on your table we have